Hongtao-Lin/Car-Info/README.md

 - text_clf/car_preprocessing_tool.py: It offers useful tools to manipulate data crawled.
 Also the basic training models and testing tools.
 - text_clf/car_train.py: It offers automatic training of multiple experiments.
 Using `matplotlib` to plot the results.
 - text_clf/evalute.py: It offers ways to evalute the model, also predict passage function is included.
-- text_clf/test_passage(2).py: These two files are actually test set for passage prediction.
+- text_clf/test_passage2.py: These two files are actually test set for passage prediction.
 Data collected from xcar.
 - sent-conv-torch/: CNN code via lua.
 Actually copied from repo [here](https://github.com/harvardnlp/sent-conv-torch/).
 Difference: our dataset is in `data/custom.*`

-### Note

 ## Keyphrase Extraction